Addressing Antisemitism

 Supporting our Jewish Community

-- Diversity in the Jewish Community (Zoom event recording from the 2023 Principles of Community Week, "Connecting as a Community.")
+- Diversity in the Jewish Community (2023 Principles of Community Week, "Connecting as a Community.")

-- "Between Race and Religion: Reflections on Jews, Race, and Antisemitism" (Sociologist Professor Bruce Haynes held a lunchtime conversation about the shifting relationship between racism and antisemitism in American culture and why it matters.
-Recording of the event forthcoming.
-Visit Racial Justice Speaker Series page for updates.)
+- "Between Race and Religion: Reflections on Jews, Race, and Antisemitism" (Sociologist Professor Bruce Haynes held a lunchtime conversation about the shifting relationship between racism and antisemitism in American culture and why it matters.)

 - Generational Effects of the Holocaust